-As a member of the Virtual Engine Research Institute and Fuels Initiative (VERIFI) team at Argonne, Janardhan leads various projects related to advanced engine concepts, cyclic variability in spark-ignited engines, and engine design through computer simulation.
+As a member of the Virtual Engine Research Institute and Fuels Initiative (VERIFI) team at Argonne, Janardhan leads various projects related to data science, advanced engine concepts, cyclic variability in spark-ignited engines, and engine design through computer simulation.
 He collaborates with multiple groups within the lab, such as the Argonne Leadership Computing Facility, the Mathematics & Computer Science division, and the Chemical Sciences & Engineering division.
 Additionally, he has helped develop collaborative projects with several industry partners as well.

 Memberships, Service and Awards